ProfessionalWiki/Maps/INSTALL.md

 ## Platform compatibility and release status

 The PHP and MediaWiki version ranges listed are those in which Maps is known to work.
-It might also work with more recent versions of PHP and MediaWiki, though this is not guaranteed.
+Maps might also work with more recent versions of PHP and MediaWiki, though this is not guaranteed.
 Increases of minimum requirements are indicated in bold.
 For a detailed list of changes, see the [release notes](RELEASE-NOTES.md).